irods/irods/manual.rst

 From iRODS 3.3.x
 ----------------

+.. role:: rubric

 Upgrading from iRODS 3.3.x to iRODS 4.0+ is not supported with an automatic script.
 There is no good way to automate setting the new configuration options (resource hierarchies, server.config, etc.) based solely on the state of a 3.3.x system.
 In addition, with some of the new functionality, a system administrator may choose to implement some existing policies in a different manner with 4.0+.

-For these reasons, the following manual steps should be carefully studied and understood before beginning the upgrade process.
+:rubric:`For these reasons, the following manual steps should be carefully studied and understood before beginning the upgrade process.`

 #.
 Port any custom development to plugins: Microservices, Resources, Authentication
 #.
 Make a backup of the iCAT database & configuration files: core.re, core.fnm, core.dvm, etc.